Documentation Index

-Updates (January 2026 to March 2026)
+Updates (April 2026 to June 2026)

 The F5 Application Security Manager (ASM) is a component of F5’s broader Application Delivery Controller (ADC) platform, specializing in advanced security features for web applications.
 ASM functions as a Web Application Firewall (WAF) and offers a range of capabilities to protect web applications from various attacks and vulnerabilities.
 ASM protects against common threats and employs a positive security model.
-It also performs behavioral profiling in conjunction with SSL/TLS inspection.
+It also performs behavioral profiling alongside SSL/TLS inspection.

 What will you learn in this topic?